ricjohn-acosta/isitbetterthere/README.md

 > https://next-auth.js.org/
 3. Heroku - platform as a service

+This website is ultimately going to be a CRUD app that utilises secured api routes for creating and fetching data.

 # Set up a local working environment
 1. Create a folder in your pc where you want the project to be in.